mverboom/cdist-types/__firewall/man.rst

 log_<chain>
    Set logging (like log) for specific chain.
 When log is specified this will override.

+packageinstall
+   This setting enables installation and removal of packages that might be required.
+This settings default to true.

 Any other section header will be used as a description to group rules together.
 The description will be used as comments for rules generated in the section.
 The defined rules of a specific type will be generated in the order they are in (when multiple are defined in a section).
 The types